thommaskevin/TinyML/39_QR/README.md

 ## 1 — Introduction

-Quantile Regression Neural Networks (QRNNs), building on the theoretical foundations of Koenker & Bassett (1978) and the neural-network extension of Taylor (2000), are feed-forward networks trained to estimate the **conditional quantile function** Q_τ(Y | X) of a response variable Y given covariates X, for one or more quantile levels τ ∈ (0, 1).
-Unlike conventional regression networks that minimise the mean squared error (MSE) and converge to the conditional mean E[Y | X], a QRNN minimises the asymmetric **pinball loss** and converges to the conditional τ-quantile of the response distribution.
-When trained simultaneously across K quantile levels, a QRNN provides a full distributional forecast — median, prediction intervals, and tail quantiles — in a single forward pass, making it a powerful tool for uncertainty quantification in TinyML systems where multiple inference calls would be prohibitively expensive *(Figure 01)*.
+Quantile Regression Neural Networks (QRNNs) extend the theoretical framework of Koenker and Bassett (1978), together with the neural-network formulation introduced by Taylor (2000).
+These feed-forward networks estimate the \textbf{conditional quantile function} $Q_{\tau}(Y \mid X)$ of a response variable $Y$ given covariates $X$, for one or more quantile levels $\tau \in (0,1)$.
+Conventional regression networks typically minimise the mean squared error (MSE) and therefore estimate the conditional mean $\mathbb{E}[Y \mid X]$.
+By contrast, a QRNN minimises the asymmetric \textbf{pinball loss} to estimate the conditional $\tau$-quantile of the response distribution.
+When trained jointly for $K$ quantile levels, the network produces a distributional forecast that includes the median, prediction intervals, and tail quantiles in a single forward pass.
+This property is particularly valuable for uncertainty quantification in TinyML systems, where repeated inference calls may be prohibitively expensive (Figure 01).

-This tutorial develops the mathematical foundations of Quantile Regression Neural Networks in full, beginning with the limitations of mean regression, progressing through the pinball loss, multi-quantile training, quantile crossing prevention, interval scoring, and calibration diagnostics.
-The final section explains how QRNN inference can be mapped to efficient embedded C implementations suitable for deployment on microcontrollers.
+This tutorial presents the mathematical foundations of Quantile Regression Neural Networks, starting with the limitations of mean regression and then introducing the pinball loss, multi-quantile training, methods for preventing quantile crossing, interval scoring, and calibration diagnostics.
+The final section describes how QRNN inference can be translated into efficient embedded C implementations for deployment on microcontrollers.

 ![Figure 1](./figures/fig01.png)
 *Figure 01 — The distributional forecasting paradigm.
 A standard regression network predicts only the conditional mean Ê[Y|X] (center line).
-A Quantile Regression Neural Network simultaneously estimates multiple conditional quantiles Q_τ(Y|X), producing a fan-shaped prediction band that captures the full shape of the response distribution.
+A Quantile Regression Neural Network simultaneously estimates multiple conditional quantiles $Q_τ(Y|X)$, producing a fan-shaped prediction band that captures the full shape of the response distribution.
 The band widens in regions of high aleatoric uncertainty and narrows where the response is more predictable, providing actionable uncertainty estimates at the cost of a single forward pass.*